jameelhassan/jameelhassan/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on improving lidar perception using image foundation models, for autonomous driving.
+- 🔭 I’m currently working on distilling knowledge from 2D image foundation models for 3D representation learning.
 - 📫 Reach me at: jabduls2@jhu.edu

 <!--